katana7436/AMBD_TeamK_signalProcessing/All_team_project/Yogesh_S.V-99007456/2_Project_Documents/README.md

 ![Signal](https://github.com/katana7436/AMBD_TeamK_signalProcessing/blob/ca4c9eda7770ce8426e1e556a0e895330ef27f1c/All_team_project/Yogesh_S.V-99007456/Images/signal.jpg)

 <p align ="justify">
 Wireless communications have enabled the connection of billions of people to the Internet so that they can reap the benefits of today's digital economy.
 It works through electromagnetic signals that are broadcast by an enabled device with air, and without the need of a physical environment.
 Electromagnetic signals create a bridge between the sender and receiver.
-Wireless technology has different forms, delivery methods and different technologies such as, wireless network communication, mobile communication, infrared communication, satellite Communication and Bluetooth communication.
+Wireless technology has different forms, delivery methods and different technologies such as wireless network communication, mobile communication, infrared communication, satellite Communication and Bluetooth communication.
 The communication process requires different techniques to transmit the signals without or less noise and for a long distance.
 Here amplitude modulation technique is emulated using the MatLab model.
 </p>

 ## 1.1) How the signal communication takes place: